authzed/zanzibar-annotated/README.md

 title: The descriptive name for the set
 subtitle: Additional description of the set
 cta: Short Markdown string for a call to action or link to additional info.
-description: Markdown string for additional information.Can be used
+description: Markdown string for additional information about the set.
 highlightColor: A tailwind color class name used to color code the annotations and highlights for this set.
 See https://tailwindcss.com/docs/customizing-colors

 (Annotations are organized into groups.
 Each group has an id such as "page-1-col-2" and each annotation has an id such as "across-applications".)